ZZ Top: Eliminator (1983)

+Afterburner and Recycler (1985–1991)

-Despite selling fewer copies than Eliminator, Afterburner (1985) became ZZ Top's highest-charting album (No. 4 on the U.S. Billboard chart), with sales of five million copies.
-All of the singles from Afterburner were Top-40 hits, with "Sleeping Bag" and "Stages" reaching number one on the Mainstream Rock chart.
-The music video for "Velcro Fly" was choreographed by pop singer Paula Abdul.
+Despite selling fewer copies than Eliminator, Afterburner (1985) became ZZ Top's highest-charting album (number four on the U.S. Billboard chart), with sales of five million copies.
+All of the singles from Afterburner were top-40 hits, with "Sleeping Bag" and "Stages" topping the Mainstream Rock chart.
+The music video for "Velcro Fly", their final top-40 hit on the Billboard Hot 100, was choreographed by future pop singer Paula Abdul.
 In 1987, ZZ Top released The Six Pack, a collection of their first five albums plus El Loco.
 The albums were remixed with new drum and guitar effects for a more "contemporary" sound similar to Eliminator.

-Recycler, released in 1990, was ZZ Top's final studio album under contract with Warner Records.
-Recycler was also the last of a distinct sonic trilogy in the ZZ Top catalogue, marking a return towards a simpler guitar-driven blues sound with less synthesizer and pop bounce than the previous two albums.
+Recycler, released in 1990, was ZZ Top's final studio album with Warner Records and the last of a distinct sonic trilogy in their catalogue, marking a return towards a simpler guitar-driven blues sound with less synthesizer and pop bounce than their previous two albums.
 This move did not entirely suit the fan base that Eliminator and Afterburner had built up, and while Recycler did achieve platinum status, it never matched the sales of those albums.
-However, the single "My Head's in Mississippi" did reach No. 1 on the Billboard Album Rock Tracks chart that year.
+However, the single "My Head's in Mississippi" reached number one on the Billboard Album Rock Tracks chart that year.

 Return to guitar-driven sound (1992–2003)

 In 1992, Warner released ZZ Top's Greatest Hits, along with a new Rolling Stones-style cut, "Gun Love", and an Elvis-inflected video, "Viva Las Vegas".
 In 1993, ZZ Top inducted a major influence, Cream, into the Rock and Roll Hall of Fame.

 In 1994, the band signed a $35 million deal with RCA Records, releasing the million-selling Antenna.
 Subsequent RCA albums, Rhythmeen (1996) and 1999's XXX (the second album to feature live tracks) sold well, but did not reach the levels enjoyed previously.
 In 2003, ZZ Top released a final RCA album, Mescalero, an album thick with harsh Gibbons guitar and featuring a hidden track—a cover version of "As Time Goes By."
 RCA impresario Clive Davis wanted to do a collaboration record (in the mode of Carlos Santana's successful Supernatural) for this album.
-In an interview in Goldmine magazine, Davis stated that artists Pink, Dave Matthews, and Wilco were among the artists slated for the project.
+In an interview in Goldmine, Davis stated that artists Pink, Dave Matthews, and Wilco were among the artists slated for the project.
 ZZ Top performed "Tush" and "Legs" as part of the Super Bowl XXXI halftime show in 1997.

 A comprehensive four-CD collection of recordings from the London and Warner Bros. years, Chrome, Smoke & BBQ, was released in 2003.
 It featured the band's first single (A- and B-side) and several rare B-side tracks, as well as a radio promotion from 1979, a live track, and several extended dance-mix versions of their biggest MTV hits.
 Three tracks from Billy Gibbons' pre-ZZ band, the Moving Sidewalks, were also included.